diffblue/gitlab/doc/user/project/web_ide_beta/index.md

-As announced in [this blog post](https://about.gitlab.com/blog/2022/05/23/the-future-of-the-gitlab-web-ide/), the current implementation of the [Web IDE](../web_ide/index.md) is being replaced with an implementation inspired by Visual Studio Code.
+As announced in [this blog post](https://about.gitlab.com/blog/2022/05/23/the-future-of-the-gitlab-web-ide/), the current implementation of the [Web IDE](../web_ide/index.md) is being replaced with an implementation powered by Visual Studio Code.
 This effort is still under development.
 For updates, see [this epic](https://gitlab.com/groups/gitlab-org/-/epics/7683).

 To connect a remote machine to the Web IDE Beta, see [Remote Development](../remote_development/index.md).